 MONTAGNE: So then, for users who really haven't branched out and aren't using tablets and smartphones - and maybe even Apple, and other products - will this be a bit of a learning curve?

 JAROSLOVSKY: I think it will be.
 It'll be very disorienting, at first, because - you know, people are used to turning on their computers and seeing a certain something.
 And in the case of Windows, that certain something for 20 years has been a desktop environment.
 Now, suddenly, that desktop environment isn't there anymore.
 There aren't the icons, the folders; the things that we're all used to, in Windows.
 There are these colorful tiles.
 And they have to know how to get from those files to the desktop, where they can do their productive work.

 MONTAGNE: How easy will it be for current Windows users, to upgrade to this new Windows 8?

 JAROSLOVSKY: Well, Microsoft is making it pretty easy.
 They've got a variety of pricing deals, starting at $15 if you recently bought a Windows PC.
 I think most people probably end up paying about $40.
 But the big question is, you know, whether you should upgrade.
 If you've got a well-functioning Windows 7 PC already, what is it that you actually gain from Windows 8?
 And if you have a touch screen on your PC, then you might find the new interface to be more modern, and more up-to-date.
 But if you don't have a touch screen, and if your computer is already working pretty well, it's a little hard to see why you'd want to upgrade to Windows 8 - unless you have a real desire to always have the latest and greatest.

 JAROSLOVSKY: Thank you.

 MONTAGNE: Rich Jaroslovsky is the technology columnist for Bloomberg News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.